chochain/eforth/README.md

 > 4. A user area in RAM memory to hold all the system variables.
 > 5. A CPU to move date among stacks and memory, and to do ALU operations to parameters stored on the data stack.

-## eForth now - What have we done!
+## eForth now - What has been done!

 1. <b>100% C/C++ with multi-platform support</b>.
 Though classic implementation of primitives in assembly language and scripted high-level words gave the power to Forth, it also became the hurtle for newbies.
 Because they have to learn the assembly and Forth syntax before peeking into the internal beauty of Forth.
 2. <b>Dictionary is just an array</b>.
 It's remodeled from linear memory linked-list to an array (or a vector in C++'s term) of words.